marcellussiegburg/puppet-comment-emacs/README.md

 How to install
 --------------

-Put *puppet-comment.el* in your load-path (e.g. site-lisp directory) and require puppet-comment or put the following lines in you .emacs file:
+Put *puppet-comment.el* in your load-path (e.g. site-lisp directory) and require puppet-comment or put the following lines in your .emacs file:

 ```lisp
 (add-to-list 'load-path "***path to puppet-comment***/")